 Find one with coca butter and you’ll get deep moisture that reconditions your skin

 If in doubt, ask at the counter.

 Can I use a Bath Bomb in the Jacuzzi

 The short answer is Yes.
 With extreme caution.
 The sensible answer is NO!

 Jacuzzis and Hot Tubs are more popular now than they ever were.
-Once the claim to having that little bit more than someone else, they are more readily available and you’ll find a hot tub in many back yards.
-Steaming year round what could be better?
+Once they claim to having that little bit more than someone else, they are more readily available and you’ll find a hot tub in many back yards.
+Steaming year-round what could be better?

 If you are super careful with the type and ingredients of your bath bomb it would be possible to use one.
 Be warned that any hidden glitters will not be your hot tub filters friend, and neither is it ideal to be running unnecessary oils through it.

 I think the answer to the question is another question.

 WHY would you want to use a bath bomb in a hot tub?
 Your bath is the place for your bath bomb.
 Your hot tub is for bubbles.
 Bubbles from the tub [provided] and bubbles in the glass you hold in your hand.

 Bath time is bath time, hot tub time is hot tub time.